mkaz/hastie/README.md

 ### Static  Directory

-If a directory named `static` exists in the LayoutDir, Hastie will copy it as is to the root of the PublishDir as `static`.
+If a directory named `static` exists in the LayoutDir, Hastie will copy it as-is to the root of the PublishDir as `static`.

 ### Template Variables